 - The Extended Leadership Group (ELG) currently has 108 members.
 This new community of leaders collaborates across functions to lead the implementation of the strategic initiatives that form the Creating the New portfolio as well as the functional and market project portfolios.
 They drive continuous improvement across the organization and also mentor and sponsor younger leaders.
 The ELG serves as a succession pool for the CLG.

-- A third group – the Global High Potential Group (GHIPO) – will be formed in the first quarter of 2018.
-It will consist of 50 members with a 50:50 gender balance.
-With the GHIP group we want to identify and develop high potentials who have the ability to take on more complex, demanding and higher-level responsibilities at a global executive level.
-The GHIPO program will develop participants’ capability against a consistent future Vice President profile.
+- The Global High Potential Group (GHIPO) consists of around 50 members with an equal gender balance.
+The GHIPO group enables us to identify and develop high potentials who have the ability to take on more complex, demanding and higher-level responsibilities at a global senior management level.

 PERFORMANCE IS ONE OF OUR KEY FACTORS TO SUCCESS.
 PERFORMANCE SHOULD BE RECOGNISED AND REWARDED.

 The adidas AG remuneration system is based on our performance management approach.
 As part of this system, we are committed to rewarding our employees with compensation and benefit programmes that are competitive in the market place.
 Remuneration throughout the company comprises fixed and variable monetary compensation, non-monetary rewards as well as other intangible benefits.
 The cornerstone of our rewards programme is our Global Salary Management System, which is used as a basis for establishing and evaluating the value of employees’ positions and salaries in a market-driven and performance-oriented way.

 The various variable compensation components we offer our employees include: